Planning for School with Food Allergies

 AllergyHome.org: Schools

-AllergyHome’s School Staff Training Module is a 30-minute module to assist the school nurse in training school staff to manage life-threatening allergic reactions and increasing food allergy awareness.
-The training module is consistent with the CDC’s Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs.
-The training module includes:
+AllergyHome’s School Staff Training Module is a 30-minute module to assist the school nurse.
+It helps increase food allergy awareness and trains staff to manage life-threatening allergic reactions.
+The training module is consistent with CDC guidelines and includes:

 • School Staff Quiz – A certificate of completion is available to be printed or emailed after passing the exam.